FreeCaribou/secretariat-stock/README.md

 - Log in with user and role to better manage
 - A user can make himself a command and send email
 - Link the user to another external DB
+- Data base in i18n with Doctrine
+- Better CSS and color

 ## Stack